 “You’re the first one, coach,” recalled Isaia, chucking at the memory.

 The phone continued ringing, though.
-Isaia narrowed his choices to a Hawaii homecoming and, oddly enough, the Bulldogs’ bowl opponent, Washington State.
+Isaia narrowed his other two choices to a Hawaii homecoming and, oddly enough, the Bulldogs’ bowl opponent, Washington State.

 On his Fresno State recruiting trip, his father, mother and stepfather, Brett Hitzman, were with him just as they were at Michigan State along with his grandfather.
-Sale Isaia like Dantonio and encouraged Jacob’s commitment to Michigan State.
-On the Fresno State trip, they were with head coach Jeff Tedford when Sale called his family into a room.
+Sale Isaia liked Dantonio and encouraged Jacob’s commitment to Michigan State.
+On the Fresno State trip, they were with head coach Jeff Tedford when Isaia’s father called family members into a room.

 “He said, ‘This feels like the right place,’” Jacob recalled.

-The success of the 2022 season also has led Isaia to decide to take advantage of the NCAA COVID exemption year.
+The success of the 2022 season also has led Isaia to decide to take advantage of the NCAA COVID exemption.
 He’s returning for a sixth year of eligibility in 2023.